cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

 * Future Cornerstone data assets easily fall into extract, transform, and publish steps as well.

-### For how this translates into folder structure, here is what the monorepo called “bedrock” could look like:
+### For how this translates into folder structure, Figure 4 shows how the files in the monorepo called “bedrock” could be structured.

-![Example file structure of future codebase.](file_structure.png)
+![Example file structure of future codebase.](file_structure.png) Figure 4.
+Potential file structure of Cornerstone’s future monorepo.

 * The **extract/transform/publish stages are explicit** to mirror how data actually flows, so onboarding and debugging are easier.
 Domain separation lives inside each stage.
 * **orchestration of the pipeline has its own home** for easy understanding and dependency management.